Naeemo1/QudoratSystem/README.md

 # Qudorat System

-A comprehensive web application for managing Public Health Practitioners and Service Providers Registration in Abu Dhabi, integrating with the TAMM platform.
+A comprehensive web application for managing Public Health Practitioners and Service Providers Registration, integrating with platform.

 ## Overview

-The Qudorat system facilitates the submission, processing, and tracking of requests submitted via the TAMM platform.
+The Qudorat system facilitates the submission, processing, and tracking of requests submitted vi platform.
 It provides features such as automated request assignment, role-based access, license issuance and tracking, and archiving, supporting a seamless workflow from submission to final approval or rejection.

 ## Technology Stack